alump/ScaleImage/README.md

 Scale image can used to make sure whole image is visible, and that it is aligned to center of available space.
 Dashed border is added to example image to show the position and size of background image on it.
 And silver background is set to show the unallocated space inside component (as image has different aspect ratio).
+Picture below shows how two images with different aspect ratios behave with this setup.

 ![Contain image](https://raw.githubusercontent.com/alump/ScaleImage/master/doc/images/contain.png)
 ```java